HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ##Keyboard Layout

-As I understand the situaiton there are two keyboard layouts for Navajo.
+As I understand the situaiton there are two keyboard layouts which have historically been used to type Navajo.
 The first was developed prior to Unicode utilized a customized font.
 Keys were assigned on the baisis of which characters in the font were replaced.
 We can see evidence of this historical artifact in the online work at: http://www.gomyson.com/traces.php

 ![Pre-Unicode Keyboard](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/NAV-keyboard.jpg)
 In this keyboard layout each of the vowel permutations is treated with a seperate key.
-High toned n ⟨ ń ⟩ recived its own key as doe the glootal stop marker and bared l.
+High toned n ⟨ ń ⟩, bared l ⟨ ɬ ⟩, and the glottal stop marker all recieve their own keys as well.

 The second keyboard layout as I understand it, [is the work of Chris Harvey](http://www.languagegeek.com/dene/dine/dine_bizaad.html).
 Chris created the keyboard to work and us Unicode characters.
 In the process optimizing some of the required keys around the Unicode characters.
-For instance, combingin diacritics.
+For instance, combinging diacritics.
 This keyboard layout in essence creates a modifier key for tone marks and nasalization marks.
+This is where a vowel or nasal key is pressed and then imediatly following key press would add a modifier diacritic like the acute accent or ogonek.
 A specific description of Chris' keyboard layout can be found here: Description: http://www.languagegeek.com/dene/keyboards/Keymaps/Navajo.pdf

 A visual comparison of the two keyboard layouts is below.
 ![Unicode Keyboard](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards/images/NAV-keyboard.jpg)